-In recent quarters my goal has been to work especially hard at providing investors with intelligence that will keep them safe and dividend-centric during what I consider the inevitable coming meltdown.
-Meltdown?
+In recent quarters my goal has been to work especially hard at providing investors with intelligence that will keep them safe and dividend-centric during what I consider the inevitable coming stock market meltdown.
+Stock market meltdown?
 Absolutely baked into the cake as I write to you, and becoming more of a deep midterm concern for me as time passes.
 The Fed’s robbing Peter (you and Dick Young) to benefit Paul (international bankers and Wall Street charlatans) program has created the most distorted and manipulated investment environment in my over five decades in the business.

 Remember, when you lose half your money in any period of time, you must double your money just to get back even.